logonv/fh/README.md

 CSS and styling (e.g. adjust size of cards, colours) "Music" genre returned by API showing all albums
-Some images returned by API are too low quality General efficiency and unnecessary re-renders
+Some images returned by API are too low quality General efficiency and remove unnecessary re-renders.
+Remove the need for the additional server to act as CORS proxy

 *******